McGillRocketTeam/simulator/README.md

 1. run the program with the simulator config file as a cmdline argument like "python simulator.py myConfig.json"
 2. in the simulator config file that you decide to use, specify the other config files that you want.
 Eg. "simulation_models": {"kinematic":"myKinematics.json", "atmospheric":"myAtmospherics.json"}

+#### Workflow

+Please ONLY branch off Development branch to work on your features/fixes.
+Create a Pull Request if you'd like to merge to Development.